Don't Do This on Your Resume

 - Team player or works well in a group

 Well we hope so, most workplaces consist of more than one employee.
-Also, of course you work well in groups most everyone does.
+Also, of course you work well in groups almost everyone does.
 No value was added from this line.

 - Well organized